1:3 Other Ways to Make the Sausage

 So far we have only discussed public blockchains like bitcoin.
 Because bitcoin is an open source protocol, anyone is free to copy-paste the bitcoin source code (or any other open source protocol for that matter) onto their own private server network and create their own independent ledger.

 This solution is excellent for keeping bloated transaction data off a universal main public chain, but is terrible for immutability.
 If a corporation employs a private blockchain purely inside of their network with no outside validation, there is no way to know if transactions are honest, which is the entire point of a distributed ledger in the first place.
+We will devote an entire chapter later on in the book to this point.

 This segues nicely into why sidechains are excellent scalability solutions.
 In effect, a sidechain is just a private chain that decides to write transactions to a main public chain at regular intervals.
 As hashes are so efficient at turning data of an arbitrary size into a small fixed size, hashes of the private chain can be stored to the main chain instead of the entire private chain.
 This can increase the scalability of the protocol by orders the magnitude as each full node does not need to store every copy of every transaction on each sidechain, but only needs to maintain a copy of the more streamlined main chain.